ruhulamin1398/DONATION-send-ethereum-web3/Readme.md

 # DONATION Send Ethereum Web3

-**donate Application**: You can donate Ethereum using this application.
+**donate Application**:

+This application enables Ethereum donations through a smart contract deployed on the Sepolia test net.
+It's built using React.js with a sleek Tailwind CSS design, and it seamlessly integrates Ethereum transactions using the ethers library.
+Donate with ease and transparency.

 # Video